slsa-framework/slsa-policy/README.md

 ### What is slsa-policy?

-slsa-policy is a Go library and an end-to-end demo showcasing how to enforce SLSA policies across an organization.
-The policy focuses on:
+slsa-policy is a Go library, a CLI and a set of GitHub Actions to implement source-to-deployment policies across an organization.
+The policy provides the fllowing guarantees:

-1. Ensuring that builds are protected against tanpering across the SDLC
+1. Containers (builds) are protected against tampering across the SDLC
-2. Ensuring all builds are bounds to a set of privileges, the same way that OS processes are restricted to a set of running privilages.
-In OS, users have permissions.
-In cloud environment, permissions (IAM) are associated with Service Accounts (SAs).
-So builds will be restricted to run on specific SAs defined by the policies.
+2. Containers (builds) are bounds to a set of privileges, the same way that OS processes are restricted to a set of running privilages.In cloud environments, permissions are defined via IAM and are associated with Service Accounts (SAs) by the policy.
 For more details on the design, see [Technical design](#technical-design).

 ## Installation